alexleboucher/docker-express-postgres-boilerplate/README.md

 There are 3 workflows:
 1. The workflow `pull-request` concerns the pull requests.
 It checks linting, build, runs E2E tests and sends the coverage to [Codecov](https://about.codecov.io/).
 If you don't want to keep it, you can delete the file `pull-request.yml` in the folder `workflows` in `.github`.

-2. The workflow `main-tests` is triggered when something is merged or pull on main.
+2. The workflow `main-tests` is triggered when code is merged or pushed on main.
 It runs the E2E tests and sends the coverage to [Codecov](https://about.codecov.io/).
 It allows to have the main branch coverage.
 If you don't want to keep it, you can delete the file `merge-main.yml` in the folder `workflows`.

 If you want to keep the tests on pull request but don't want to use Codecov, you can delete `merge-main.yml` and only delete the 4 last lines in `pull-request.yml`.
 You can also delete `codecov.yml`.
 Its only goal is to fail the Pull Request tests if the code coverage is not 100%.<br>
 But if you want to use CodeCov, the only thing you need to do is set your `CODECOV_TOKEN` in you github secrets.